aktionariat/walletconnect-bridge/README.md

 ## Motivation

-I've created this bridge server as the [official server](bridge.walletconnect.org) does not seem very reliable.
+I've created this bridge server as the official server (ws://bridge.walletconnect.org) does not seem consistently reliable.
 Messages are often only dispatched with a considerable delay and sometimes disappear entirely.
 While part of that can probably be attributed to a high load, part of that is probably also attributable to some flaws in the implementation.
 So I decided to create our own implementation in the language I'm most fluent in.

 ## Running the Brigde